John Biebel: That Early Push

 the world.

-Of course some good things must end, and 2 years later I needed to leave England, and I came back to the US with only one bag of possessions.
+Of course some good things must end, and 2 years later I had to leave England, and I came back to the US with only one bag of possessions.
+I

-and I worked furiously at my painting, music and quickly gained skills in web interactive design.
-It was a productive but also somewhat listless time
+and I worked furiously at my painting, music and quickly refurbished my skills in web interactive design.
+It was a productive but also somewhat

-of life; feeling somewhat dislocated in space and time.
+listless time of life; feeling dislocated in space and time.
 This had a profound influence on my work as a painter, and the works seen on this site

 begin at this period (2003).
 Although certain themes stayed in my paintings, they took on a quality that I can best describe as 'chaotically